 In August 1916, Geoffrey’s family presented St. Margaret’s Church with a beautiful new flag – The Union Jack – in his memory.

 The new flag was most welcome by Mr. William Motts, who in his diary “The Steeple Keepers” recorded in May 1916, how he approached the Churchwarden “…respecting a new flag.
 But he said the funds were £30 deficient.”
 Later that month, on the 24th, William received an Order from the vicar “…to hoist the flag upon the Tower this being Empire Day.”
 In the evening William wrote to the vicar “…stating to him the Deplorable state of the Old Flag which was purchased 14 years ago.”
 He noted on the 10th June “…that the flag was not hoisted on the Tower for the King’s Birthday owing to it’s deplorable state.”

 Entries from the Diary of William Motts – “The Steeple Keeper” courtesy of David Evans – St. Margaret’s Church, Ipswich.

-Geoffrey is also remembered on the war memorial at St. Margaret’s Church and at Framingham College.
-Northgate High School Memorial.
+Geoffrey is also remembered on the war memorial at St. Margaret’s Church and at Framingham College, and at Northgate High School.
 Formerly Ipswich Grammar School for Boys.